Genevieve M. Walton: Early life

-Walton was born in Ypsilanti, Michigan on June 25, 1857 and was educated at Saint Mary's College in Indiana.
+Walton was born in Ypsilanti, Michigan on June 25, 1857, and was educated at Saint Mary's College in Indiana.
 Walton also studied painting with the Art Student's League and George Inness' Studio in New York, before spending a year in Italy to further her studies.
 She was beginning to have trouble with her eyes and, in 1892, began her work as a librarian.

 At Eastern Michigan University

 When Walton began working as the head librarian for Eastern Michigan University, then called the Michigan Normal College, the University's library was a one-person one-room operation that Walton worked to transform into a higher-education library.
 After she was appointed, Walton received professional training in the form of a six-week course through the Fletcher School in Amherst, MA.
 She would later receive a Master of the Arts from Saint Mary's.
-Walton was also a strong believer that librarians were also educators and during the her first at the University Library she began a lecture series designed to teach students how to use their library.
+Walton was also a strong believer that librarians were also educators and during her first at the University Library she began a lecture series designed to teach students how to use their library.
 Over time, circulation at the library began to increase until a new library building was constructed on campus.
 Walton served as head librarian at Michigan Normal College until a few months before her death on April 25, 1932.
 After Walton died, J.A.S. wrote an In Memoriam poem that was published in The Normal College News.